How to Make Arroz Rojo Mexicano – BEST Mexican Red Rice

-Arroz rojo, also known as red Mexican rice or Spanish rice, has been a favorite of mine since childhood.
-It gets its color from a tomato-infused chicken broth.
-Once you master this recipe, you can easily make any Mexican rice.
-And once you have made this one, try your hand at my Cilantro Lime Rice and Arroz a la Primavera to make each of the colors of the bandera Mexicana!
+Arroz rojo, also known as Mexican red rice or Spanish rice, has been a favorite of mine since childhood.
+It gets its color from a tomato-infused broth.
+Once you master this recipe, you can easily make any Mexican rice like my Cilantro Lime Rice, Arroz a la Primavera, Arroz al Ajillo, and Arroz Blanco con Elote.

 Arroz Rojo - Mexican Red Rice